nichotieno/miniframe/README.md

-# MiniFrame: A Lightweight JavaScript Framework
+# minfredi: A Lightweight JavaScript Framework

-MiniFrame is a minimal, production-ready JavaScript framework for building web applications with DOM abstraction, routing, state management, and event handling.
+minfredi is a minimal, production-ready JavaScript framework for building web applications with DOM abstraction, routing, state management, and event handling.
 Use the CLI to create projects or the TodoMVC example to explore its capabilities.

 ## Installation